Shynixn/MCCoroutine/docs/wiki/docs/repeatingtasks.md

 ### 7. Test the MiniGame

-Join your server to observe messages about a MiniGame being sent to you.
+Join your server to observe Minigame messages print to your server log.

-The next page continuous by adding caches to the plugin.
+The next page continuous by adding caches using background-delayed-repeating tasks.